Northport First Responders

 Our base of operations is the Beech Hill Station located at 16 Beech Hill Road, next to the Northport Town Office.
 There, we have a rescue vehicle housed to carry our equipment to and from calls.
 The Northport Volunteer Fire Department has generously shared its spaces with us and several members are common to both rosters.
 The First Responders and the Northport Volunteer Fire Department are both dispatched through the Waldo County Regional Communications Center located in Belfast.
 This is where your 911 calls in Waldo County are routed to.

 Our meetings are scheduled for the third Monday of each month at 7:00 p.m. in the meeting room of the Beech Hill Station.
 We welcome anyone with an interest in joining to come and learn more about the First Responders at one of our meetings.

 Beech Hill Fire Station phone: 207-338-6200 (non-emergency calls only).
-The station is normally unmanned, but on the first and third Mondays nights of each month at 7:00 p.m the fire department and first responders have meetings respectively.
+The station is normally unmanned, but on the first Tuesday and third Monday nights of each month at 7:00 p.m the fire department and first responders have meetings respectively.

 Henry Lang - Service Chief